 The Zgorski Family Endowment supports programs for Direct Support Professionals that enhance the mastery of critical skills, independent thinking, ethical judgement, and the ability to create long-term relationships of trust and mutual respect with the people and families supported by Penn-Mar Human Services.
 The endowment also provides resources for people supported by Penn-Mar Human Services who do not have enough personal funds to cover the expenses associated with community-based activities.

-$12 Million in Net Assets and Growing
+$12 Million in Assets Under Management and Growing

 The Foundation has experienced extraordinary growth in the last 5 years, enabling Penn-Mar to go above and beyond the constraints of traditional government support.